 Tourette syndrome is a neurological disorder.
 It is a syndrome that involves recurrent involuntary tics, which are repeated, involuntary physical movements and vocal outbursts.
 The exact cause is unknown.

-Tourette syndrome is the most severe kind of tic syndrome.
+Tourette syndrome is a tic syndrome.
 Tics are involuntary muscle spasms.
-They consist of abrupt intermittent twitches of a group of muscles.
+They consist of sudden, recurring twitches of a group of muscles.

 - throat clearing